AimiliosTsiaprazis/PortfolioWebApp/README.md

 # How to Start my PortfolioWebApp:
 -clone Repository

--open terminal and run npm install
+-open terminal and run "npm install"

--after installation run ng serve
+-after installation run "ng serve"

--localhost should appear and is ready to be called
+-"localhost" should appear and is ready to be called

 -Login with the Username of "AimiliosTsiaprazis" and password that is in my CV